 - The need to change.
 I’ve always been a chameleon.
 Whatever is working for me now might seem like old news within a week.
 Therefore, my inner calling for changes was very loud this time and said GO FOR IT.

 - Other inspiration stories.
-I’ve read books like The Miracle Morning and all kinds of articles about how waking up early have changed people lives.
+I’ve read books like The Miracle Morning and all kinds of articles about how waking up early has changed people’s lives.
 I felt inspired to give it a try!

 If you’re at least a tiny bit into the idea of waking up early, you must’ve already educated yourself about the benefits of waking up early.
 Therefore, I’ll just share my personal experience instead of listing all of the actual benefits.